 These loans help graduate and professional students pay for their education at the University.
-For more information, please visit our website (https://www.fairfield.edu/graduate-and-professional-studies/admission-and-financial-aid/).
+For more information, please visit our website.

 Treasury regulation (1.162.5) permits an income tax deduction for educational expenses (registration fees and the cost of travel, meals, and lodging) undertaken to: maintain or improve skills required in one's employment or other trade or business; or meet express requirements of an employer or a law imposed as a condition to retention of employment job status or rate of compensation.